Message Dispatchers and Consumers

 Note

-, a message will only be acknowleged if
+Unless the always_ack is set to True, a message will only be acknowleged if

 it's been correcly processed by all consumers that accept the message.